nens/threedi-docs/source/e_2d_tutorial.rst

     "display_name", "infiltration"
-    "infiltration_rate", "360", "in mm/day; uniform silty sand is assumed in this tutorial" "infiltration_rate_file", "NULL", "Only used for spatially varying infiltration rates" "max_infiltration_capacity_file", "NULL", "infinite infiltration capacity is assumed in this tutorial" "infiltration_surface_option", "Rain", "See :ref:`infiltration`"
+    "infiltration_rate", "360", "in mm/day; uniform silty sand is assumed in this tutorial" "infiltration_rate_file", "NULL", "Only used for spatially varying infiltration rates" "max_infiltration_capacity", "NULL", "infinite infiltration capacity is assumed in this tutorial" "max_infiltration_capacity_file", "NULL", "infinite infiltration capacity is assumed in this tutorial" "infiltration_surface_option", "Rain", "See :ref:`infiltration`"